celtx/selenium-testing-hcs-grid/README.md

 Each JUnit 5 test executed will cause a new AWS CodeBuild request to be made, each request with its own custom [buildspec.yml](https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html) as shown below.

-This AWS CodeBuild buildspec sets up a docker-based selenium grid per test.
+This AWS CodeBuild buildspec sets up a Docker-based selenium grid per test.

-This example buildspec also hints at how this test execution method handles parameterized tests (note the occurrence of `-Dcx.grid.test.invocationId=<param.toString()>` in the gradle wrapper command).
+This example buildspec also hints at how this test execution method handles parameterized tests (note the occurrence of `-Dcx.grid.test.invocationId=<param.toString()>` in the Gradle wrapper command).

 ```yaml
 version: 0.2